 Life insurance is a financial security net that protects your family when you pass away.
 It provides monetary support, which can be used to pay for the funeral, help make ends meet, pay off debt or even help pay for future expenses like college tuition.
-It’s tax-free payment that can be used for any purpose after an unexpected loss.
+Its tax-free payment that can be used for any purpose after an unexpected loss.
+Is term life or permanent life insurance right for you?

 One benefit that life insurance has over direct inheritance is that most life insurance policies are paid out quickly after a death, whereas an estate can take more time to process.